 36. Lay down next to and pet your dog, cat, rabbit, or sloth for five minutes.
 When you lower yourself to their level it engenders trust because you’re not towering over them.
 Listen to the gentle rhythm of their breath as your caress their head.
 There’s a reason therapy dogs are popular tools for bringing calm and relaxation in hospital settings.

 37. Go out in nature at least once per week for a solo walk or hike with a companion.
 Nothing like the smell of fresh air and no technology to ground yourself.
 Grab your calendar and schedule an outing right now!

 38. Check out Instagram for some fun and creative ways to exercise.
 Just search #workout or #wod and relish in the endorphin producing chemicals awaiting.
 This is an especially helpful motivator if you prefer to blow off the gym.
-Here’s my fave: @ironmoms.
-While you’re at it, hit me up: linda_esposito_.
-I post mental workouts and 15-second #therapy videos!
+While you’re at it, hit me up on the gram here.
+I post mental workouts via #therapy videos!